Easy Guide To Setting Up A Beautiful Mimosa Bar

 Your best bet is to go cheap but decent!

-I personally buy the $6.99 bottle of sparkling wines at Costco.
+I personally buy the $6.99 bottle of Prosecco at Costco.
 They are insanely cheap, but surprisingly very good!
 We have these at parties regularly and no one has ever complained.
 In fact, they keep drinking it at every party we throw.
 This is my go-to but if you don’t have access to a Costco, go to a big liquor store like Total Wine.
 Ask a representative for help.
 Explain you need quality, but inexpensive sparkling wines.